 Two Peg Test

-Grid leveling is used for site investigation, for drawing contour lines and for the easy calculation of volumes.
+Gid leveling is used for site investigation, for drawing contour line and for the easy calculation of volumes.

-A reference RL must be defined to calculate the volume of the truncated prism A, B, C, etc. The volume of a grid element (A, B, C etc). is the area of the grid element multiplied by the average oft the four corner heights.
-To calculate the volume correctly each prism is to be considered on its own.
 Figure 4 below shows the site in isometric view.
-As can be seen the horizontal plane (green rectangle) at RL = 12.900 lies between the RL = 10.000 and RL = 15.831.
-If a house is placed on this level then cut (blue area) equals the fill (green area).
-However, if the FGL (finished ground level) is at RL 10.00 then all soil of the site need to be removed and if RL 15.831 soil must be transported to the site.
+As can be seen the horizontal plane at RL = 12.900 lies between the RL = 10.000 and RL = 15.831.
+If a house is placed on this level then some cutting and some filling would be required.
+However, if the FGL (finished ground level) is at RL ≤ 10.00 then all soil of the site need to be removed and if RL ≧ 15.831 soil must be transported to the site.

 The two grid elements F

 truncated prism of which the area is 5 × 5 metres and the

 height of the prisms is approximated to the mean of the four corner heights.